coatesj/blinding/README.md

 # blinding
-Short script for blinding a folder of images.
+Short script for blinding a folder of images, useful for image analysis in research.
 Requires python 3.0.

 Save script to a specific folder, navigate to that folder in cmd and then run the script, specifying the folder to be blinded